About LifeWays

 For the coming year, the practice of LifeWays unfolds beside the River Cong, where I attend to the river's shifts, textures and stories as they move through the seasons.

-This new body of work follows the threads that link memory and belonging across place and time; it involves deep listening to the ecological memory within evolving landscapes.
+This new body of work follows the threads that link memory across place and time; it involves deep listening to how human experience settles into place and reveals itself within the natural world.

 Not all beginnings bloom